- $16.95 PaperbackISBN: 978-1-947879-41-6

-In this mosaic of Southwestern Gothic Horror, a primordial goddess awakens deep within the Sangre de Cristo Mountains.
+In this mosaic of Southwestern Gothic Horror tales, a primordial goddess awakens deep within the Sangre de Cristo Mountains.
 The mountain hungers for revenge as invaders leave her emaciated with their greed and brutality.
 She cries out for blood, infusing the minds of those who do not belong—twisting them outwardly into the dark forms of their true intentions.

 An Under Sheriff struggles to grasp brittle threads of hope within the valley and mountains, his soul tormented by the unanswered questions of crimes he can’t explain and the dead and missing he could not help.
 The demented Red Women fracture the meaning of being maiden, mother, and crone within the shadows of twisted belief systems.
 Men and women devolve into the grotesque, drowning in their greed and violence transmuting into creatures too hideous to name.
 Others find seduction on her rocky hips and release within the baptism of her blood.
 The valley steeped in cults and crime hides something dark, where mirage plays with the senses, disappearances go unexplained, UFOs and creatures await watching in hunger.

-This composite novel of interwoven stories and brief vignettes invites the reader to hear the hypnotic call of the Blood Mountain.
+This composite of interwoven stories and brief vignettes invites the reader to hear the hypnotic call of the Blood Mountain.
 Will she ask you into her vortex or swallow you whole?

 What They’re Saying

 “…a bloody mosaic novel that brings together smart writing and pure horror with beautiful prose and important topics.
 At once a powerful chant about Earth and womanhood, a shapeshifting narrative packed with blood that centers Otherness, and a strange literary creature that slides into your flesh…” —Gabino Iglesias, Coyote Songs